Bigtooth123/NCKU-java_software_development/README.md

 - 40-Line Challenge Mode – A time-based challenge where players must clear 40 lines as quickly as possible.

-The game is developed with object-oriented programming (OOP) principles and follows best practices in Java development.
+The game is developed with object-oriented programming (OOP) principles